All documents

 ID Displays the database cluster ID.

-To ensure that the updated configuration takes effect and to maintain optimal performance and cluster stability, users must restart the database.
+To ensure that the updated configuration takes effect and to maintain optimal performance and cluster stability, users must restart the database cluster.
 It is recommended to perform the restart during periods of low traffic.

 Once the restart is completed and the new configuration is successfully applied, the warning icon will no longer be displayed.